luphysics/PyMODA/docs/core-knowledge.md

 ## Administrator/elevated terminal

-For some tasks, such as installing Python packages, you may require you to open an "administrator" or "elevated" terminal.
-If instructed to run a command with elevated or administrator privileges, use the appropriate method for your operating system.
+Some tasks, such as installing Python packages, may require you to run a command with elevated or administrator privileges.

 ### Windows

 On Windows 10, press `Win`+`X` to open the menu over the start button.
 Then press `A` to open an administrator Powershell.
+Any command executed in this window will run with elevated permissions.

 On previous versions of Windows, search for Powershell, right-click on it and click "Run as administrator".
 If Powershell is not available, replace with Command Prompt.